shimst3r/no-war-extension/README.md

 # NO WAR Extension

 NO WAR Extension is a cross-platform browser extension for filtering war-related images.
 It is based on [TensorFlow.js](https://www.tensorflow.org/js) and the [MobileNetV2](https://arxiv.org/abs/1801.04381) architecture.
+All predictions are done in-browser and don't touch any servers!

 ## How to run